ogeidix/ogeidix.github.com/_posts/2012-09-16-kiwis-and-the-missing-apartment.md

 ===============================

 It's hard to come back to work after so many vacations.
-Unfortunately the mountain of things to do grew so much that I really needed to take some time to come back to the keyboard and to do some boring works.
+Unfortunately the mountain of things to do grew so much that I really needed to take some time to come back to the keyboard and to do some boring work.

 However this didn't prevent many funny things to happen, afterall I am in California, guys!